-Article VII, Section 7: Grants the Owners Association ownership of "all of the hay in the irrigated meadows of the subdivision...", together with the responsibility "for irrigation of the meadows and fertilization, cutting and harvesting of the hay each season."
+Section 7: Grants the Owners first right of purchase on hay and the Owners Association ownership of "all of the hay in the irrigated meadows of the subdivision...", together with the responsibility "for irrigation of the meadows and fertilization, cutting and harvesting of the hay each season."
 This was revised as follows:

-- Ruby Ranch Covenants Resolution Dated September 27, 1999 (See paper copy in RROA files) - ➤ Revises Article VII, Section 7 of the Covenants, transferring the common hay meadows from the RROA, over to the WBMD.
-It also states that the RROA retains title to the water rights associated with the three irrigation ditches, but gives the WBMD the right to manage/maintain the ditches and harvest the hay in the manner directed in Article VII, Section 7 of the Covenants. - Lowe Ranch Access (See paper copy in RROA files)
+• Ruby Ranch Covenants - Resolution Dated September 27, 1999 (See paper copy in RROA files)

+➤ Revises Article VII, Section 7 of the Covenants, transferring the common hay meadows from the RROA, over to the WBMD.
+It also states that the RROA retains title to the water rights associated with the three irrigation ditches, but gives the WBMD the right to manage/maintain the ditches and harvest the hay in the manner directed in Article VII, Section 7 of the Covenants.